 Like Sensei Newman in Colorado, Dr. Denis Oliver's AKF influence in Iowa City resulted in a large number of black belts who went on to teach and open their own dojos.
 Most noteable of the teachers was Terry Kutcher, who took over the Iowa City AKF classes when Sensei Oliver left the group.
 Other noteworthy among Senseis Oliver and Kutcher's lineage of students include Kurt Christensen, Kirk Dombrowski, Tom Hronic, Woody Bell (originally with Newman in Colorado), Bruce Bussell, Tom Hayes, Curt Stansel (and his black-belt family), and Scott Smith.
 Each of these karate masters have instructed additional AKF black belt students who made substantial contributions to the American Karate Federation.
 Curt Stansel and Tom Hayes continue to run their dojos in Florida.
 Unfortunately, Sensei Denis Oliver, one of the giants of AKF karate, passed away in 2010.

 Back in Ohio, Gary Tiktin married his life-long partner, Sallie, in 1986.
-Sallie achieved her black belt in 1994 and though she has never tested again, her skill level reached many dan levels higher during her training with Sensei Tiktin.
+Sallie achieved her black belt in 1994 and her skill level reached many dan levels higher during her training with Sensei Tiktin.
+In March 2017 Sallie was awarded her seventh degree black belt by Tom Hayes.
 Numerous black belts visited the hospitable Tiktin couple over the years to have their karate refined by the AKF Founder.
-Noteable among these students was Sensei Tammam Cheetany, who made regular visits to the Tiktin household well into the early 21st Century.
+Noteable among these students was seventh dan Sensei Tammam Cheetany, who made regular visits to the Tiktin household well into the early 21st Century.
 In 2011 Sensei Tiktin's earliest black belt students, led by Paul Keller, Roger Ward, Chuck Carlos and Mike Hixson, presented Gary a Lifetime Achievement Award along with the rank of hanshi, tenth degree black belt.
 Several years later, in July 2015, Sensei Tiktin died unexpectedly of natural causes.

 In 2016 Sallie Tiktin led a resurgence in AKF activity by distributing diplomas corresponding to the ranks Gary had awarded but was unable to deliver before his death.
 She gave Sensei Newman the Hanshi diploma Sensei Tiktin had prepared for him in 2011.
 Sensei Newman then promoted Ted Bechtel to the ninth degree black belt and designated him as AKF Chief Instructor.
 Bruce Bussell, Curt Stansel and Tom Hayes received their diplomas for the ranks of eighth, seventh and seventh degree black belt, respectively.
 At the same time Tom Hayes was designated AKF Director by Sallie.
 In September 2016, John Newman and Sallie Titkin appointed Ted Bechtel president (documented below) to lead the AKF forward.